 - Place fish in a single layer on Teflon coated jerky racks (coated with a non-stick cooking spray), or drying racks and ensure that the pieces don’t touch each other.

 - Air dry in the refrigerator until a hard pellicle forms.
 Fish will have a tough shiny coat and will be slightly tacky to the touch.

-- Turn the fish over 2-3 times during the Glazing process to ensure more complete glazing.
-It is during the glazing process that you can sprinkle on certain spices (e.g. cayenne pepper) and/or visual enhancers (e.g. parsley flakes).
-(Winter time tip!
-Dry 12-36 hours in a cold place such as an unheated garage, but DON’
+- Turn the fish over 2-3 times during the glazing process, to ensure more complete glazing.
+It is during the glazing process that you can sprinkle on certain spices (e.g. cayenne pepper) and/or visual enhancers (e.g. parsley flakes)

 Step 5: SMOKING

 Smoke using the following Bradley Smoking guideline: (alder, cherry, or apple bisquettes).

 - Increase to 175°F for 1-2 hours to finish

 A big Thank You to our loyal forum member “Kommuk” from Homer, AK USA for creating this great recipe!